luungoc2005/create-react-app-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Notes
+This is basically a project created from create-react-app, with inspiration from [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) that includes the latest experimental technologies, including:
+- Reselect
+- Immutable
+- React-Router 4
+- React-Router-Redux
+- Redux-Saga
+- Semantic UI (but you can change this easily)

+_End of added notes.
+Find the original README content below_

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).